 Intensity and natural growth dynamics meet beautifully completed craft finesse, extremes in material and form - pleasure in detail.

-The ceramic objects and patterned bowls stand individually or are complemented by details, shapes and motifs, merge into new unities and reveal a more than double-sided artistic activity.
+The ceramic objects and patterned bowls stand individually or are complemented by details, shapes and motifs, merge into new unities and reveal a double-sided artistic interest.

 There are an organic cubist approach in the works Redesign, where the motifs come out of past techniques and 'recycled' elements of his own bowls.
 He creates renewal in these multi fragmented reminisces of Japanese tradition and an eternal joy of form.

 Hans Munck Andersen calls his pieces for Salon Art in a kind humorous reference to the Art Academic lack of acceptance of the Salon (des Refusés) - and of art pieces for the living room.